A Comprehensive Guide How to Break Negative Habits:

 Are you looking for pleasure, comfort, or a diversion?

-In The Power of Habit, Charles Duhigg explains the cue-routine-reward loop, which enables you to identify the pattern and get ready to break it...
-Recognize the Behavior Obviously
+In The Power of Habit, Charles Duhigg explains the cue-routine-reward loop, which enables you to identify the pattern and get ready to break it.

 The precise habit you wish to break should be written down.
 Give as much information as you can.
-As an illustration:

-ambiguous: "I want to quit putting things off."
+Ambiguous: "I want to quit putting things off."

 Focusing on the precise behavior that needs to change is made easier with clear identification.

-Step 2: Identify the Root Cause.
+Step 2: Identify the Root Cause

 Most habits start as a result of an event, feeling, or situation.
 For example, concern might lead to overeating, whereas boredom can lead to excessive phone scrolling.

 You can determine what triggers a habit by asking yourself, "What happens just before the habit occurs?"
 Are there specific situations or emotions connected to it?

 By letting you know when the behavior is most likely to occur, knowing your triggers makes it easier to break.
-Step 3: Focus on the Advantage.

 There is always a benefit to any habit, whether it be relief, comfort, or enjoyment.
 Understanding the reward is crucial because it makes it clear why you keep doing the behavior.

-You question, what do I gain from this habit?
+What do I gain from this habit?

 It's simpler to break a habit when you substitute something positive for it.
 To break the stress-eating habit, take a quick stroll, drink some water, or practice breathing techniques.

 Always pick a substitute that provides a comparable benefit.
 While changing your behavior in a better way, this keeps your brain content.
+By focusing on the incentive, you may meet the same demand with healthier options.

 It's common for attempts to break a habit entirely overnight to fail.
 Rather, strive for incremental change.
 As an illustration: